jonbobbly/abandoned-project-arcana/rules.md

 # Project Arcana Rules

 ## Note
-*Version: 20170706*
+*v0.0.1-alpha1*

-This rule set is part of the alpha phase of development.
+This rule set is part of the early phase of development.
 There is no promise of a working game yet, just some vague guidelines to help develop the final rules.

+Also, while the rules make reference to "saving" various pieces of information in the game, such as which arcana you have caught, right now there is no official system for tracking and recording such information.
+That is something that I'm going to let grow out of various playtests and time.

+## Arcana Stats
+An arcana has various kinds of stats.
+These are its Base Stats, Individual Values (IVs) and Effort Values (EVs).

+### Base Stats
+The Base Stats are the stats that are common to a Form.
+All arcana with the same Form have the same Base Stats.

+### IVs and EVs
+Individual Values are specific to each arcana.
+They are determined when the arcana hatch and never change through-out an arcana's life.
+Effort Values, on the other hand, can be changed through dedicated training at a gym.

+*Note: EVs and EV training are not in this version.
+Please count all EVs as 0.*

+### Arcana Levels and XP
+As an arcana wins in combat, they earn XP.
+After a certain amount of XP has been attained, the arcana will "level up."
+When an arcana reaches a higher level, it will be more powerful in combat.
+Some arcana even change into more powerful forms after they have reached certain levels.

-## Combat
+## Wild Combat
 Combat is one of the central components of Project Arcana.
 Most of the player's time is spent in combat.
 There are two main types of combat: between the player and wild Arcana, and between the player and other arcana trainers.

 ### Rounds and Turns